-In addition to the license issuance fees, the Company is obligated to pay an annual license maintenance fee, as well as up to \$153,150,000 in potential milestone payments, excluding indication milestones for antibodies used for diagnostic products and services that will be an additional \$50,000 for each new indication, for the achievement of certain development, regulatory, and sales milestones.
-In addition, the Company is also obligated to pay royalties in the lower, single digits on sales of products falling within the scope of the licensed patents, which is subject to a minimum annual royalty obligation, and a percentage share of certain payments received by Company from sublicensees or in connection with the sale of the licensed program.
+In addition to the license issuance fees, the Company is obligated to pay an annual license maintenance fee, as well as up to \$153.2 million in potential milestone payments, excluding indication milestones for antibodies used for diagnostic products and services that will be an additional \$50.0 thousand for each new indication, for the achievement of certain development, regulatory, and sales milestones.
+In addition, the Company is also obligated to pay royalties in the lower, single digits on sales of products falling within the scope of the licensed patents, which is subject to a minimum annual royalty obligation, and a percentage share of certain payments received by the Company from sublicensees or in connection with the sale of the licensed program.

-The Company entered into the CSPC License Agreement with CSPC effective February 12, 2023.
-Pursuant to the CSPC License Agreement, the Company received an exclusive license to develop and commercialize a novel clinical stage antibody drug conjugate targeting Nectin-4, which the Company is referring to as CRB-701, in the U.S., Canada, the European Union (including the European Free Trade Area), the United Kingdom, and Australia.
+The Company entered into a license agreement (the "CSPC License Agreement") with CSPC Megalith Biopharmaceutical Co., Ltd. ("CSPC"), a subsidiary of CSPC Pharmaceutical Group Limited, effective February 12, 2023.
+Pursuant to the CSPC License Agreement, the Company received an exclusive license to develop and commercialize a novel clinical stage ADC targeting Nectin-4, which the Company is referring to as CRB-701, in the U.S., Canada, the European Union (including the European Free Trade Area), the U.K., and Australia.

-In consideration for the license granted to the Company under the CSPC License Agreement, the Company will pay CSPC an upfront payment of \$7,500,000 (\$5,000,000 paid at signing during the first quarter 2023 followed by a \$2,500,000 payment due in August 2024).
-The Company is obligated to pay potential milestone payments to CSPC totaling up to \$130,000,000 based upon the achievement of specified development and regulatory milestones and \$555,000,000 in potential commercial milestone payments.
+In consideration for the license granted to the Company under the CSPC License Agreement, the Company paid CSPC an upfront payment of \$7.5 million (\$5.0 million paid at signing during the first quarter 2023 followed by \$2.5 million paid during the third quarter 2024).
+The Company is obligated to pay potential milestone payments to CSPC totaling up to \$130.0 million based upon the achievement of specified development and regulatory milestones and \$555.0 million in potential commercial milestone payments.
 In addition, we are obligated to pay royalties in the low double digits based on net sales of any Licensed Products, as defined in the CSPC License Agreement.